Narrated lecture options for online courses

 Developing lectures for online courses is very different from developing lectures for face-to-face courses.There are a variety of options for different types of lectures and can take the form of video or narrative text.
 Overall, lectures should be split into short chunks and should be as interactive as possible to keep the learner engaged.

 Usually, this consists of you recording audio narration over PowerPoint slides.
 Narration can be done within PowerPoint, but this often results in large files that students have trouble downloading.
-Typically, we recommend recording a screencast using a free web app such as Screencast-o-matic or a program like Camtasia, which allows you to record your screen along with your audio narration.
-These applications produce .mp4 files which can be embedded in Sakai or eCollege, or downloaded and watched by the student.
+Rutgers faculty have access to a video recording program called Kaltura, which allows you to upload your video to a streaming server.
+Your video lectures can then be easily streamed by your students from your Sakai or Canvas site.

 Example of narrated slides